-- Promote time and cost savings that result from use of HOV lanes through direct mail, print ads, and cable TV to residential areas surrounding HOV lanes, by providing specific time savings information for as many commuters as possible. - Working with traffic reporters from radio and television to advise commuters of the time and cost savings resulting from the use of HOV lanes. - Coordinate with Maryland and Virginia on joint HOV marketing campaigns.
+- Promote time and cost savings that result from use of HOV lanes through radio, direct mail, print ads, to residential areas surrounding HOV lanes, by providing specific time savings information for as many commuters as possible. - Working with traffic reporters from radio and television to advise commuters of the time and cost savings resulting from the use of HOV lanes.

+Coordinate with Maryland and Virginia on joint HOV marketing campaigns.

-- Accidents/overuse that will reduce time savings. - Public does not perceive the time savings. - In some instances, the public perceives that general purpose-lanes are being taken away by dedicating them to HOV. - Slowdowns and/or traffic congestion can occur due to enforcement of the lanes. - Empty Lane Syndrome occurs due to apparent under-utilization of HOV lanes. - Public doesn't know how to evaluate success of lanes. - Performance of concurrent flow HOV lanes on I-270 and I-66 (outside Beltway) are impacted by severe congestion in non-HOV lanes.
+- Accidents/overuse that will reduce time savings. - Legal use of HOV lanes in Virginia has reduced speeds. - Public does not perceive the time savings. - In some instances, the public perceives that general purpose-lanes are being taken away by dedicating them to HOV. - Slowdowns and/or traffic congestion can occur due to enforcement of the lanes. - Public doesn't know how to evaluate success of lanes. - Performance of concurrent flow HOV lanes on I-270 and I-66 (outside Beltway) are impacted by severe congestion in non-HOV lanes.